decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 09 Nov, 2024 (day 27)

+Other activities allowed me not to do anything.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about
+4. pgAdmin4 ERD making
+5. PostgreSQL upgrade problem solving
+6. Repository disabling and PostgreSQL reinstalling considering

 ## 08 Nov, 2024 (day 26)

 Trial-and-erroring I was able to determine that for apt to see the upgrade for `postgresql` there is responsible a repository related to PostgreSQL.
 Its line is `deb [signed-by=/usr/share/postgresql-common/pgdg/apt.postgresql.org.asc] https://apt.postgresql.org/pub/repos/apt bookworm-pgdg main`.
 I remember not adding it.
 But there is a chance I have, given the same line appears at https://wiki.postgresql.org/wiki/Apt.